kashaffatimajaffrey-design/ta-crypto-wallet/README.md

 If you use it, improve it.
 If you miss something, build it.
 If you're learning, this is a solid codebase to practice financial math.

-Start with [CONTRIBUTING.md](./CONTRIBUTING.md) and [ROADMAP.md](./ROADMAP.md).
+Start with [ROADMAP.md](./ROADMAP.md).
 Fastest way in: pick an indicator from the roadmap, implement it, and add tests comparing against TA-Lib.

 ---